 In the same span of time, I started racing with the Rhodes 19 fleet at the Chicago Corinthian Yacht Club which, as you read above, played a pivotal role in the life of future Gretchen.
 In 2011, I became the skipper of Rhubarb, my own Rhodes 19, which I sailed until relocating to San Diego in 2020.

 Once I felt fairly comfortable with coastal cruising, my eyes turned toward the horizon and I decided it was time to get some blue water experience…

-From 2016-2019, I jumped aboard with John Kretschmer on three offshore training passages in the Caribbean; Oban, Scotland to Cork, Ireland; and, Solomans, Maryland to St. Thomas USVI.
+From 2016-2021, I jumped aboard with John Kretschmer on four offshore training passages in the Caribbean; Oban, Scotland to Cork, Ireland; and, Solomans, Maryland to St. Thomas USVI.
 Other than that, I read a ton and just keep learning every time I step foot on a boat.

 What draws you to sailing?
 My love for sailing started mostly because I was able to spend so much time with my dad.
 But, as I got older and life got more stressful, I started turning to sailing to slow down.
 When I’m under sail, my otherwise (overly) active brain, gets settled and quiet.
 That focus is, frankly, a relief.

 Most anticipated project: I’m looking forward to installing the Hydrovane self steering system.
 We won’t do this project until about 18 months before we shove off because we have the auto pilot for any short passages we’ll make in Southern California.
 But the Hydrovane + auto pilot will be a great combination for lots of reasons when we go offshore.

 Most dreaded project: Figuring out the water maker.
 The system was pickled when we bought the boat, and we’ve never done anything with it.
 It was installed by the previous owner and we have some manuals, but there is tubing all over the place.
 It just looks complicated.
 And, what if it doesn’t work?
 Break out another thousand (or 5)…